Kansas City Nursing Home Abuse Lawyer

 If your loved one is in immediate danger, call 911 to report the abuse to law enforcement.
 You may also contact the Kansas Department for Aging and Disability Services or the Missouri Department of Health & Senior Services.

 A nursing home can be held legally liable for abuse and neglect.
 Your family member may be entitled to compensation for injuries and damages.
-While money will not undo the damage, a settlement can help provide for additional care, treatment, and therapy.
+While money will not undo the damage, a settlement can help provide additional care, treatment, and therapy.
 A claim also sheds light on the problem and warns others of the nursing home’s wrongdoing.

 Contact a Kansas City Nursing Home Abuse Attorney